brunofalmeida/nanoleaf-hackathon/README.md

-# Nanoleaf Aurora Rhythm Hackathon
+# Nanoleaf Aurora Hackathon

-A plugin created for the [Nanoleaf Aurora Rhythm Hackathon](https://nanoleaf.me/en-ca/consumer-led-lighting/join-beta-program/aurora-rhythm-hackathon-signup/) at the University of Toronto (July 21-23, 2017).
+A C++ plugin for the Nanoleaf Aurora (smart modular lighting panels) that responds to music by creating patterns.

-The plugin is written in C++ for the Nanoleaf Aurora, a set of modular lighting panels.
-It responds to music and creates patterns on the Aurora.
+This plugin was created for the [Nanoleaf Aurora Rhythm Hackathon](https://nanoleaf.me/en-ca/consumer-led-lighting/join-beta-program/aurora-rhythm-hackathon-signup/) at the University of Toronto (July 21-23, 2017).

 ## Team